-COURSE LEARNING OUTCOMES and ASSESSMENTS:
+COURSE LEARNING OUTCOMES and ASSESSMENTS\:

-Upon completion of the course the student will have been provided with the knowledge and skills necessary to be able to:
+Upon completion of the course, the student will receive the knowledge and skills necessary to be able to:

-- 1. Utilize universal precautions while providing patient care. - 2.
+- 1. Utilize universal Precautions while providing patient care. - 2.
 Comprehend the diagnostic signs and symptoms of the patient suffering from a traumatic injury. - 3.
 Perform the necessary steps to properly immobilize a trauma patient. - 4.
 Perform the necessary steps to provide the treatment for shock to a traumatically injured patient. - 5.
 Comprehend the diagnostic signs and symptoms of a patient suffering from an obstetrical emergency. - 6.
-Possess a basic understanding of EMS Operations including: patient triage, mass casualty priorities, and hazardous materials awareness.
+Possess a basic understanding of EMS Operations including patient triage, mass casualty priorities, and hazardous materials awareness. - 7.
+Demonstrate the ability to complete a patient care report including a summation of treatment provided to the receiving facility or transporting ambulance.